Wladefant/wladefant.github.io/_posts/2023-11-18-setting-up-vr-development-environment-in-ue5.md

 This is a general guide to set up a development environment in unreal engine 5

-To set up your quest 2 read this article first before going into this article.
+To set up your quest 2 read [this](_posts/2023-11-18-set-up-quest2.md) article first before going into this article.

+To install and test apps from ue5 comfortably you will need to install steamvr.
+First install steam and install steamvr like a game.
+If you want to test out vr in ue5 always open steamvr first and leave it open.